erikhazzard/D3-Oakland-Experience-Jan-2015/README.md

 # Crafting Experiences with Data Visualization

 Talk given at a D3 Oakland Meetup.
+These are the slides.
+A web version can be [accessed here](http://enoex.github.io/D3-Oakland-Experience-Jan-2015/).

 ## Filters